jennypennySJSU/TWO-BIT-FULL-ADDER/docs/info.md

 ## How it works

-The project takes in three one-bit wide vectors and adds them together
+The project takes in three one-bit wide vectors and adds them together.

 ## How to test

-Cycle all the input bits and verify that it adds
+cycle all the input bits and verify that it adds.

 ## External hardware

-NONE
+None